 If looking at a vision it doesn’t use to contain any contrasts since what the vision does is to express from the constructor´s perspective what one likes to achieve; as the child did when wanting grandmother to participate in the playing and what the museums, interaction designers and academics expressed when wanting to engage visitors in the heritage collection.
-Also, there was nothing strange that the vision was an assumption, which visions mostly are, but when I found how the desired outcome was expressed by how the project wanted to engage visitors in the museums collection it indicated something peculiar in how meaningfulness was evaluated.
+Also, there was nothing strange that the vision was an assumption, which visions mostly are, but when I found how the desired outcome was expressed by how the project wanted to engage visitors in the museum’s collection it indicated something peculiar in how meaningfulness was evaluated.

 “The visitor must be able to move smoothly from a state of mind that is causal, light-hearted and fun to one that is focused, serious, and meaningful” (GIFT, p.
 23)

-If one could operate on mind, this would belong to one of them by the separation of mind into two states; one that was focused, serious and meaningful and the other that was light-hearted, causal and fun.
+If one could operate on a mind, this would belong to one of them by the separation of mind into two states; one that was focused, serious and meaningful and the other that was light-hearted, causal and fun.
 The two states of minds pointed at “the visitor” that “must be able” to switch between the two minds of activities: one that was considered as meaningful and one that wasn’t.
-Which activity that was categorised as meaningful or not, I can´t tell, as it would require to ask questions to them formulating the vision, but if one likes to make a meaningful personalisation by appropriation and engage people in the heritage collection through a Hybride Musuem and gifts, and if the “keys” (vision and desired outcome) are formulated with an anticipation of someone´s behaviour to not be meaningful and that it should be changed, the risk is that one will have them who can´t switch minds to, at the most, politely adapt – like the child did when avoiding running into lampposts and people.
-And if the constructor (designer) is not aware about how prior experiences influence how one looks at a “receiver´s” (users) understanding of what is meaningful, and if a visitor will not get engaged in the heritage collection, impeded by eventual low expectations on visitor´s behaviour, the risk is that the belief will be maintained that some did not understand what was meaningful.
+Which activity that was categorised as meaningful or not, I can´t tell, as it would require asking questions to them formulating the vision, but if one likes to make a meaningful personalisation by appropriation and engage people in the heritage collection through an Hybride Musuem and gifts, and if the “keys” (vision and desired outcome) are formulated with an anticipation of someone´s behaviour to not be meaningful and that it should be changed, the risk is that one will have them who can´t switch minds to, at the most, politely adapt – like the child did when avoiding running into lampposts and people.
+And if the constructor (designer) is not aware of how prior experiences influence how one looks at a “receiver´s” (users) understanding of what is meaningful, and if a visitor will not get engaged in the heritage collection, impeded by eventual low expectations on visitor´s behaviour, the risk is that the belief will be maintained that some did not understand what was meaningful.

-Since the academics do not study narrative as a cognitive vehicle in how we create meaning (even if they construct narratives themselves) difficulties will remain to understand what Pokemons and Tony Cragg sculptures have in common.
-Because, as long as someone is thinking about someone else that they have to switch mind in order to see what is meaningful it will be hard to detect possibilities in creation of new experiences.
+Since the academics do not study narrative as a cognitive vehicle in how we create meaning (even if they construct narratives themselves) difficulties will remain to understand what Pokemon and Tony Cragg sculptures have in common.
+Because, as long as someone is thinking about someone else that they have to switch mind in order to see what is meaningful it will be hard to detect possibilities in the creation of new experiences.